-A true competitor analysis definition is often distilled down into the early days of research completed before a brand launch.
+A true competitor analysis definition is often distilled into the early days of research completed before a brand launch.
 A quick scan over social media and websites.
-This type of “quick scan” approach means that many businesses simply aren’t getting the insights that a full competitor analysis can offer.
-Competitive research is completely legal; it’s simply collecting bits of information available in the public domain, from financial filings to reports compiled by governing bodies.
+This type of “quick scan” approach means that many businesses simply aren’t getting the insights that a complete competitor analysis can offer.
+Competitive research is completely legal; it’s merely collecting bits of information available in the public domain, from financial filings to reports compiled by governing bodies.
 You can also find articles written about companies in local newspapers or other sources like from the companies themselves.
 Nowadays, most of the information needed is out there.

-The better way to approach a competitor analysis is to identify the biggest threats in your industries and understand how they are positioning their brand.
+The better way to approach a competitor analysis is to identify the most significant threats in your industries and understand how they position their brand.
 Then and only then can you discover which spaces are left open for you to take advantage of.

 Where do I start with Brand Competitor Analysis?